EasyJet cancels 100 flights due to Covid absences

 "The removal of all travel restrictions after two years, coupled with the start of the summer travel season, has seen a rapid increase in passenger numbers, which is putting an enormous strain on our operation."

-Covid-related absences have also hit Heathrow Airport's operations in recent weeks.
-It told the BBC there had been long queues to enter the airport on Sunday morning at Terminal 2, although the situation was quickly brought under control.

-The airport blamed the congestion on Covid checks required by destination countries and "high passenger volumes".
+There were also long queues to enter Terminal 2 at Heathrow Airport on Sunday morning.
+The airport blamed Covid checks required by destination countries and "high passenger volumes".

 But there were also reports of staff shortages and problems with the e-gate passport checks, with some travellers saying they had waited hours to take off.